 - 9/11 and its aftermath are shown on display.
 As one person mentions, this was before cellphones were commonplace, so none of the passengers forced to make an emergency landing know what's happening.

-- For Bonnie, she realizes that the airline personnel forgot about taking care of the animals and risks jail time or getting shot to go rescue them.
+- Bonnie realizes that the airline personnel forgot about taking care of the animals and risks jail time or getting shot to go rescue them.
 She fails to save Unga the bonobo from miscarrying.

 - Diane's son, David, was supposed to be on a different flight; Hannah's son, Kevin, is a firefighter in New York City.
 Diane eventually receives good news; Hannah does not.